How to Get Purple Shampoo Out of Carpet | Most Simple Guide

 Step 02: Damp a clean cloth with the cleaning agent and press it gently onto the stained area of the carpet.
 Once you’ve covered it whole, leave it to work for around 30 minutes.

 Step 03: After 30 minutes, use a damp sponge to dab the area with clean water.
 The shampoo stains should come off with the application.
-If some remains, apply the ammonia solution like before and leave it for 5 minutes before cleaning it.
+If some remain, apply the ammonia solution like before and leave it for 5 minutes before cleaning it.

 Damp the area thoroughly with water using a sponge or clean cloth.
 Then use dry cloths to blot the surface and let it dry completely.

-Read next: How to clean carpet yourself
+Read next: How to clean the carpet yourself

 Frequently Asked Questions (FAQ)